99991/SimpleTinyLlama/README.md

 # SimpleTinyLlama

+[TinyLlama](https://github.com/jzhang38/TinyLlama) is a relatively small large language model with impressive capabilities for its size.
-The goal of this project is to serve as a simpler implementation of [TinyLlama](https://github.com/jzhang38/TinyLlama).
+The goal of this project is to serve as a simpler implementation of TinyLlama.
 The only required dependency is PyTorch.

 <div align="center">
   <img src="https://github.com/99991/SimpleTinyLlama/assets/18725165/834efd71-e933-407f-92bb-f19979c34188" width="300"/>